nimblemachines/kinetis-chip-equates/README.md

 # What else can I do?

 The infrastructure is there to generate *any* kind of output from the Lua-fied SVD files.
 If you have a favorite language that needs "equates" files for a Kinetis microcontroller, go forth and modify!

+# BSD-licensed!

+See the `LICENSE` file for details.